Early Life of Joseph Borden

-On March 18, 1766, Parliament repealed the Stamp Act, primarily due to protest from British merchants who believed it would damage their prospects of doing business in the colonies.
+On March 18, 1766, Parliament repealed the Stamp Act, primarily due to protests from British merchants who believed it would damage their prospects of doing business in the colonies.
 However, on that same day, Parliament passed the Declaratory Act, which declared it had the “full power and authority to make laws and statutes of sufficient force and validity to bind the colonies and people of America, subjects of the crown of Great Britain, in all cases whatsoever.”

-Battle of the Kegs
+The Battle of the Kegs

-In January 1778, Borden was involved in a plan to blow up British ships on the Delaware River.
+In January 1778, Borden was involved in a plan to blow up British ships on the Delaware River, near Philadelphia.
 The plan called for loading kegs with explosives and floating them down the river.
 The kegs were designed by David Bushnell, who invented the American Torpedo, to explode on contact.
 As the kegs floated toward the British ships, they were spotted and the British opened fire on them.
 The incident was memorialized by Francis Hopkinson in the poem, “The Battle of the Kegs.”

 - Borden died on April 8, 1791.